Abhilashvadukari/coding-samurai-intership-task1/README.md

 # Tic-Tac-Toe AI

 ## Description
-A Tic-Tac-Toe game with an AI opponent using the Minimax algorithm.
+Tic-Tac-Toe AI is an Artificial Intelligence project developed using Python where a user can play the classic Tic-Tac-Toe game against an AI opponent.
+The AI uses the Minimax algorithm to make intelligent decisions and play optimally.
+This project demonstrates concepts such as game logic, recursion, decision-making, and AI algorithms while providing an interactive gaming experience.

 ## Features
 - Human vs AI gameplay